 - Bloodborne Pathogens Exposure: Fact Sheet

-Clinical Laboratory Improvement Amendment – School nurses perform tests in the daily course of their work for students and school employees (e.g. blood glucose tests, ketone urine checks, strep throat swabs, Department of Transportation [DOT] and Federal Motor Carrier Safety Association [FMCSA] required school transportation drivers drug and alcohol testing).
-Schools that perform less than 15 types of tests in the course of business fall under the requirement for a waiver.
-The Department of Education maintains a state waiver to meet the requirement for all schools with the State of Iowa Hygienic Laboratory.
+Clinical Laboratory Improvement Amendment - School nurses perform tests in the daily course of their work for students and school employees (e.g. blood glucose tests, ketone urine checks, strep throat swabs, Department of Transportation and Federal Motor Carrier Safety Association required school transportation drivers drug and alcohol testing).
+Schools that perform less than 15 types of tests in the course of business fall under the Department's statewide waiver to meet the requirement for all schools with the State of Iowa Hygienic Laboratory.

-Evaluation for the School Nurse – Resources for evaluation of clinical and professional standards of the school nurse.
+Evaluation for the School Nurse - School nurses develop professional portfolios for evaluation purposes with school leadership.
+Resources for evaluation of clinical and professional standards of the school nurse.

 Iowa School Health Legal Reference Summary - The summary is a compilation of links to federal regulations, state regulations, Iowa administrative codes, and resources that are summarized and are not a substitute for actual law.